cockroachdb/docs/src/current/v23.2/online-schema-changes.md

 ### Updating foreign key columns

-To see a demo of an online schema change against a _foreign key column_, watch the following video:
+To see a demo of an online schema change against a foreign key column, watch the following video:

 {% include_cached youtube.html video_id="HXAIB6bJuZQ" %}